Skip to content

 Electric boilers to heat City of North Vancouver homes

-Rates will be going up by about $3 per month while carbon emissions could drop 1,300 tonnes per year.
+Rates will be going up by about $3 per month while carbon emissions could drop 1,300 tonnes in the last months of 2025.

 web1_lec-electric